-- Get a professional to review and/or process your accounts for you whether this be a bookkeeper or your accountant.
-This will ensure that your accounts are done correctly so that there aren't any hidden surprises at the end of the year.
+• Get a professional to review and/or process your accounts for you whether this is a bookkeeper or your accountant.
+This will ensure that your accounts are done correctly

+- so that there aren't any hidden surprises at the end of the year.
 If possible, employ or contract a bookkeeper to process your accounts for you on a regular basis. - Open a separate high interest account to transfer funds for GST, super, PAYG & other tax liabilities.
-This will ensure you always have funds to pay your liabilities and will also provide some small passive interest income. - Start using the new tax tables as at July 1 2012 (available from ATO website). - Use accounting software to process your business accounts and choose whichever one suits your needs.
+This will ensure you always have funds to pay your liabilities and will also provide some passive interest income. - Start using the new tax tables as at July 1 2013 (available from ATO website). - Use accounting software to process your business accounts and choose whichever one suits your needs.
 Don't be bullied into using any particular platform.
 If online makes sense for you & your business, then go online.
 If you have no need for online accounting, then MYOB, QuickBooks and even a simple Excel spreadsheet are just as valuable.
 The worst thing you can do is not use anything - don't wing it - it doesn't work! - Set aside one morning per week to update your accounts or get your bookkeeper to do this for you.
-Review accounts payable and receivable, payroll and inventory. - Review your accounts reports every month with your bookkeeper, accountant or business partners and ensure you act on the outcomes.
+Review accounts payable and receivable, payroll and inventory at least monthly. - Ask your accountant or bookkeeper to prepare budget and cashflow forecast spreadsheets for you and explain to you how to use them.
+These are invaluable tools for ensuring your business and the plans you have made for it, are on track. - Review your accounts reports every month with your bookkeeper, accountant or business partners and ensure you act on the outcomes.
 Use the data to plan ahead, make decisions and to set goals for your business.
 These may be increasing sales, reducing specific costs, employing more staff, opening more stores, expanding product lines, training staff, franchising etc.

 9. WHAT DO I NEED TO BE AWARE OF FOR THE 2012-13 FINANCIAL YEAR?
+(THESE ITEMS BEGAN FROM JULY 1 2012 BUT ARE WORTH RE-VISITING BEFORE YOU SEE YOUR ACCOUNTANT AS THEY WILL AFFECT YOUR TAX RETURN OUTCOMES).